intuit/.github/profile/README.md

-# Welcome to Intuit's open-source GitHub organization!
+# Welcome to Intuit's Open Source GitHub organization!

 We also have a few other OSS orgs.
 Check them out here:
 * [argoproj](https://github.com/argoproj)